Arttribute/arttribute-docs/docs/intro.md

 ## Getting Started

 1. ** Create an Account on Arttribute**: Before diving deep, you'll need to create your Arttribute account.
-See [Creating a user Account](./create-user).
+See [Generating a User Access Token](./generate-access-token).